Voting: not just pointless, but harmful!

 20. Ginsberg, B. (1986).
 The captive public: How mass opinion promotes state power.
 Pages 16-17.

 21. Froomkin, D. (2013, October 19).
 Billionaire William Louis-Dreyfus Calls On Fellow Rich To Battle Voter Suppression.
-Retrieved October 11, 2016, from link.
+Retrieved October 11, 2016.
 Ginsberg, cited above, argues that despite fears to the contrary the bourgeois state is dedicated to making voting as easy and widespread as possible.
 As of the book's writing, the US state spent a billion dollars a year promoting voting.